 Earnings before interest, taxes, depreciation and amortization (EBITDA) is a measure of profitability.
 A negative EBITDA shows that a business has problems with profitability, while a positive EBITDA typically shows the company generates cash.

 How it’s calculated: Net income + interest + taxes + depreciation + amortization.

 Step 3: Learn the difference between a “good” stock and a “bad stock”

-In addition to the most widely used valuation metrics, there are other factors — including profitability, competitive moat and leadership — you should consider when researching stocks.
+In addition to the most widely used valuation metrics, there are other factors you should consider when researching stocks like profitability, competitive moat and leadership.